Health Tips: Things To Do When You’re Too Depressed To Get Out Of Bed

 Watch your favorite sitcom

 Some days, you may just need to watch something comforting, warm, and funny.
-Watching your favorite characters can be like seeing an old friend but without the added pressure of being social when you don't feel up to it.
+Watching your favorite characters can be like seeing an old friend but without the pressure of being social when you aren’t up to it.
 Plus, research shows that laughing can have positive impacts on your mental and physical health.

 Read a book

 Reading consistently has been linked to reduced depression and increased longevity.
-Some people find it useful to read self-help books when they are feeling down, while others enjoy sticking to fiction.
+Some people find it useful to read self-help books when they aren’t well, while others enjoy sticking to fiction.
 If depression symptoms are making it hard to focus, consider listening to an audiobook.

 Listen to podcasts

-Podcasts can be an engaging way of learning more about topics that interest you.
-There are often podcasts available on just about every subject, whether you like fashion, true crime, tech, sports, or art.
-There can even be podcasts about mental health challenges.
+Podcasts can be an engaging way to learn more about topics that interest you.
+There are podcasts available on just about every subject, whether you like fashion, true crime, tech, sports, or art.
+There are even podcasts about mental health challenges.

 Play brain games